-Check out onlyinoakland.org for a list of restaurants on Pitt's campus.
-If you're interested in grocery shopping, there are a few options.
-There is an IGA in Oakland on Forbes Avenue.
-Trader Joe's, Whole Foods, and Giant Eagle are just a short bus ride away.
+Check out onlyinoakland.org for a list of restaurants on Pitt’s campus.
+If you’re interested in grocery shopping, there are a few options.
+Trader Joe’s, Whole Foods, and Giant Eagle are just a short bus ride away.

 There are two cafeterias located in the UPMC hospitals.

 The Pittsburgh Port Authority has many buses that run through Oakland.
 Interactive bus schedules are available online.
 Printed schedules are available in the Department of Parking, Transportation and Services, 3525 Forbes Avenue.